Program Synthesis Guided Reinforcement Learning for Partially Observed Environments: Components for Environments

-In this section, we describe the prototype components (i.e., logical formulas encoding option pre/postconditions) that we use for the craft environment.
-First, recall that the domain-specific language that encodes the set of prototypes for the craft environment is
+In this section, we describe the components (i.e., logical formulae encoding pre/post-conditions for each option) that we use for the craft environment.
+First, recall that the domain-specific language that encodes the set of components for the craft environment is

 Also, the set of possible artifacts (objects that can be made in some workshop using resources or other artifacts) in the craft environment is